web3ideation/multisig-wallet-w3i/README.md

 also check the remove owner function like that ✅

-➡️ check if the >50% really works for 2 3 4 5 6 7 8 99 owners
+check if a malicious owner would not be able to use the "other" enum to go aroud the 2/3 requirement when calling the add/remove owner function internally ✅

-check if a malicious owner would not be able to use the "other" enum to go aroud the 2/3 requirement when calling the add/remove owner function internally
+➡️ check if the >50% really works for 2 3 4 5 6 7 8 99 owners for ETH, ERC20 and ERC721

 Error Handling: Add more descriptive error messages for edge cases, such as invalid data formats or failed transactions.